LucasFASouza/mtgtracker/readme.md

 ## 🫂 Special Thanks

-- To [Wilson Cazarré](https://github.com/WilsonCazarre), for the auth system implementation.
+☀️ To [Wilson Cazarré](https://github.com/WilsonCazarre), for the auth system implementation.
+💧 To [Renato de Souza](https://www.instagram.com/dropdois.mtg), for his consulting on UI and project design.

 ---